Networksentinel/Frontend-Mentor-Challenge---product-preview-card-component/README.md

 ### Continued development

 In future projects I need to commit more often in Git, and be more intentional with it.
-Like, really think about what each change is doing to the layout or visuals, and pick a commit message/label that fits.
+Like, really think about what each change is doing to the layout or visuals, and pick a commit message label that fits.